Colostrum: rebuild your immune system, repair your gut, help prevent viral infection, and improve hair & skin health with this magical superfood

 What is colostrum?

 Colostrum is the first form of milk produced by mammals, including humans, immediately after giving birth.
-It is rich in antibodies, proteins, vitamins, and minerals, providing essential nutrients and immune support to the newborn.
+It is rich in antibodies, proteins, vitamins, and minerals (as mentioned above, it actually contains over 400 beneficial bioactive molecules), providing essential nutrients and immune support to the newborn.
 Colostrum is often yellowish and thick compared to mature milk.
 It plays a crucial role in passing on the mother's immunity to the infant and promoting their overall health and development.

 A mother typically produces colostrum just once, immediately after giving birth.
 It is a transitional stage of milk production that lasts for a few days (usually 2-5 days) before her milk transitions to mature milk production.
 After this initial production of colostrum, the mother's body starts producing larger quantities of mature milk to meet the nutritional and growth needs of the infant.